Splendid Loach - Yasuhikotakia splendida : Complete Fish Profile & Care Guide

-Ideal tankmates for Splendid Loaches could include other rowdy Loach species or medium to large, fast-moving fish like Barbs, Devarios, Rasboras, and Danios.
-You can also keep these fish with Garras, algae eaters such as the silver flying fox and the True flying fox, and you can also keep them with most Catfish.
-However, you should avoid housing these Loaches with slow-moving or long-finned species.
+When considering tankmates for Splendid Loaches, suitable companions may include other lively Loach species or medium to large, fast-moving fish such as Barbs, Devarios, Rasboras, and Danios.
+Additionally, Garras and algae-eating species like the silver flying fox and the True flying fox can be compatible, as well as most Catfish species.
+However, caution should be exercised when selecting tankmates, avoiding slow-moving or long-finned species.

 |Scientific Name||Yasuhikotakia splendida|

 |Other Names||Jaguar Loach, Yellow Tail Polka Dot Loach|

 |Diet & Feeding||Omnivore|

 |Lifespan||Up to 12 Years|